MugoDom/xente-fraud-detection-challenge/README.md

 - **Data Quality**: Ensure there are no `NaN` values in the `FraudResult` column of `training.csv`.
 The pipeline includes checks and imputation to handle missing values in other columns.
 - **Scalability**: The pipeline is designed for the Xente dataset but can be adapted for other fraud detection tasks by modifying the feature engineering and preprocessing steps.
 - **Future Improvements**:
-  - Hyperparameter tuning for the Random Forest model.
   - Experimentation with other algorithms (e.g., XGBoost, LightGBM).
   - Additional feature engineering based on domain knowledge.